levovix0/siwin/README.md

     glEnd()
 )
 ```
 note: call redraw(window) every time you want window.render to be called. siwin will automatically call window.render only when window resizes.
+note: opengl 1.x and 2.x functions (like `glBegin`), is not supported on Wayland, due to Wayland only beeng able to initialize with EGL

 ## Vulkan
 see [t_vulkan.nim](https://github.com/levovix0/siwin/blob/master/tests/t_vulkan.nim)